jeffgore00/jg_ts_react_node_project_skeleton/README.md

   "message": "Milestone Character reached new level", "timestamp": "20200903",
   "logFromClient": true,
-  "logSource": "http://yoururl.com" // the Origin of the url that called /api/logs }
+  "logSource": "http://yoururl.com" // this is the origin of the client called /api/logs }
 ```

-Do not use the names `level`, `message`, `timestamp`, `logFromClient`, or `logSource` as keys for arbitrary metadata.
-It would be nice if an ESLint plugin were out there to prevent people from overwriting Winston log metadata... ;)
+In sum: do not use the names `level`, `message`, `timestamp`, `logFromClient`, or `logSource` as keys for arbitrary metadata.
+(It would be nice if an ESLint plugin were out there to prevent people from overwriting Winston log metadata...😉)

 ## Testing